 As the biggest city in Scotland with a population of around 600,000, Glasgow has a lot to offer visitors.
 It is cosmopolitan and vibrant, with a great local crowd who love welcoming visitors to their city.
 The city motto: “People Make Glasgow” is about as eloquently as you could sum up this city.
-It is welcoming and fun, because there’s always something happening in the city of Glasgow!
-If you make your way to the city of Glasgow, here’s everything you need to know:
+It is welcoming and fun because there’s always something happening in the city of Glasgow!
+Here’s your quick guide to Glasgow to help you plan your visit.

 A Quick Guide to Glasgow